tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ---
 Preprocessing of the available data set involved two steps:

 #### 1. Convert the image to grayscale.
-This was done using the OpenCV library.
+This is done using the OpenCV library.
 Here is a sample grayscale image:

 ![alt text][image4]